hturnbull93/portfolio/README.md

 ### Blog

-My blog is hosted on Medium, and to bring over the posts I have decided to use the plugin gatsby-source-medium-feed, installed with:
+My blog is hosted on Medium, and to bring over the posts I have decided to use the plugin `gatsby-source-medium-feed`, installed with:

 ```shell
 npm install --save gatsby-source-medium-feed